Yuj, Mazandaran

-Yuj (يوج) (Note: Also romanized as Yūj) is a village in, and the capital of, Seh Hezar Rural District of Kuhestan District, Tonekabon County, Mazandaran province, Iran.
+Yuj (يوج) (Note: Also romanized as Yūj) is a village in, and the capital of, Seh Hezar Rural District in Kuhestan District of Tonekabon County, Mazandaran province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 61 in 15 households, when it was in Khorramabad District.
 The following census in 2011 counted 81 people in 25 households.
 The 2016 census measured the population of the village as 77 people in 28 households.

-In 2019, Do Hezar and Seh Hezar Rural Districts were separated from the district in the formation of Kuhestan District, which was divided into three rural districts.
+In 2020, the rural district was separated from the district in the formation of Kuhestan District.